 - Ease of use

 As many lumens as you can get!
 Head torch brightness is usually measured in lumens, a unit which tells you how much visible light a bulb is producing per unit of time.
-This is as good a guide as any when comparing multiple head torches as most manufacturers will label how many lumens their head torches are.

 Here’s a guide to roughly how many lumens you need for each activity: